Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 Note in both cases you will need to provide the port and volume mapping as arguments.

 Within the container, recording outputs are written within the directory `/etc/testproxy`.
-It is a non-destructive initialize.Any files that exist in this volume locally will only be appended to/updated in place.
+It is a non-destructive initialize.
+Any files that exist in this volume locally will only be appended to/updated in place.

 ## SSL Support